Frequently Asked Questions

-In addition to colored flags or paint marking their lines, some utility companies leave a small sign or card in your yard.
+In addition to colored paint marking their lines, some utility companies leave a small sign or card in your yard.
 Each utility is marked by a different color.
 For a list of color codes, click here.

 What’s a “tolerance” or “buffer” zone?

 A tolerance or buffer zone means the width of the utility facility plus 18 inches on either side of the outside edge of the utility facility.
 You should dig outside of this area.
 For a helpful diagram click here.